-Ecuador arrests 275 people, protests halt transport for second day
+Ecuador arrests 350 people, protests halt transport for second day

 “I have the courage to make the right decisions for the nation,” Moreno told reporters, praising the security services for quelling violence.

-Rings of soldiers and police prevented protesters from reaching his palace in Quito on Thursday evening, but authorities were unable to prevent some looting of shops in Guayaquil.
+Rings of soldiers and police prevented protesters from reaching his palace in Quito on Thursday evening, but authorities were unable to stop some looting in Guayaquil.

 Ecuador hopes to save about $1.5 billion a year from eliminating fuel subsidies.
 Along with tax reforms, the government would benefit by about $2.27 billion.

-Ecuador is also leaving the Organization of the Petroleum Exporting Countries (OPEC) to pump more oil and raise revenue.
-It produces nearly 550,000 barrels per day.
+Ecuador has also begun laying off some state workers and is leaving the Organization of the Petroleum Exporting Countries (OPEC) to pump more oil and raise revenue.

-Ecuador’s debt grew under Correa, who endorsed Moreno in 2017 but has since become a critic of his successor’s turn toward more market-friendly policies.
+Ecuador’s debt grew under Correa, who endorsed Moreno in 2017 but has become a critic of his successor’s turn toward more market-friendly policies.

 The government wants to reduce the fiscal deficit from an estimated $3.6 billion this year to under $1 billion in 2020.